Below are the rats, chinchillas and degus currently in our care.

 Prior to adoption we will carry out a set-up check, usually via email, to ensure the housing requirements for the animal you wish to adopt will be met.

 Rats are social animals, so we will never rehome a rat to live alone.
 Rats adopted from us must not be bred from under any circumstances.
+We provide full rescue back-up for all animals adopted from us.
+This also means that if you are adopting a rat/rats to introduce to your current rats, if they do not bond, we will always take them back.
+We are also happy to carry out initial introductions/bonding for you if required.

 Our adoption fee for a rat is a £10 minimum donation to help cover the costs of caring for the animals at Tiny Paws MCR .
 Adopters must be aged 18+